Professor Oliver Pearce

 He underwent his specialist orthopaedic training in Oxford.
 And completed his sub specialisation fellowship training in hip and knee primary and revision hip replacement at the internationally renowned Hopital St Marguerite in Marseille France under Professor Jean-Noel Argenson in 2007-8.

-He holds two posts of Visiting Professor; one at the Open University (department of Computer Sciences within the School of Mathematics) and one at the University of Bedfordshire (Department of Health Sciences).
+He holds the post of Visiting Professor at the Open University (department of Computer Sciences within the School of Mathematics).
+And was previously Visiting Professor at the University of Bedfordshire (Department of Health Sciences) 2012-2019.

 He holds two posts of Senior Lecturer; one at the University of Buckingham Medical School where he is the Block Lead for Musculoskeletal Sciences, and the other at the National Centre for Sports and Exercise Medicine Lougborough University.